Saudi Arabia, UAE vow to back Yemen war effort amid cracks

 The Emirati withdrawal followed rising tensions between Iran and the U.S. over Tehran’s collapsing nuclear deal with world powers, suggesting Abu Dhabi worried about having forces at home in case an armed conflict broke out.

 While Emirati troops often weren’t directly involved in front-line combat, they organized local forces and handled intelligence operations in Yemen’s south.
-Those forces included separatists seeking their own nation who have swept into areas to seize control from Yemen’s internationally recognized government, leading to clashes between the supposed allies.
+Those forces included separatists seeking their own nation who have swept into areas to seize control from Yemen’s internationally recognized government, leading to clashes between the supposed allies erupting earlier this month.

+Yemen’s government on Monday ordered its forces to implement a cease fire in the southern provinces of Aden, Abyan and Shabwa in response to a call by the Saudi-led coalition, according to the Yemeni information minister, Moammar al-Iryani.

+The UAE-backed southern separatists welcomed the Saudi-Emirati joint statement and declared a cease fire in oil-rich Shabwa province, where government forces had wrested control of the capital, Ataq, from the separatists on Friday.
+The separatists still control the key city of Aden and nearby Abyan province.

 The withdrawal of Emirati forces drew derision from Saudi-allied intellectuals online.
 The kingdom, itself an autocracy, has a tightly controlled media that has whipped up nationalistic fervor since the rise of Saudi Crown Prince Mohammed bin Salman.
 Prince Mohammed is thought to be very close to Abu Dhabi’s powerful crown prince, Sheikh Mohammed bin Zayed Al Nahyan.